some-natalie/some-natalie/_recipes/crepes.md

 ### Optional

-- A splash or two of liqueur (rum, brandy, cognac, ameretto are good ideas)
+- A splash or two of liqueur (rum, brandy, cognac, amaretto are good ideas)
 - A little beer or juice or a couple drops of extract
 - A couple tablespoons of castor sugar or sugar in the raw
 - Substitute about a quarter of the flour for whole wheat, buckwheat flour, etc.